 Originally from London, Harriet worked at the Financial Times before moving to Africa.
 Previously based in Nairobi, Kenya, she was a 2016/17 board member of the Foreign Correspondents’ Association of East Africa (FCAEA), and has received hostile environment and emergency first-aid training.
 She recently completed Columbia University's Graduate School of Journalism video course in New York.

 Harriet's live reporting at Kenya’s 2016 Ivory Burn was part of the WildAid #JoinTheHerd campaign, which won awards with Cannes Lions and The Drum.
 Watch the video here.
-She was shortlisted for AITO Young Travel Writer of the Year 2017.
+She was shortlisted for AITO Young Travel Writer of the Year 2017, a Travel Media Award for Broadcast Programme of the Year 2018, and was selected for the ‘Pick of From Our Own Correspondent’ for her story on sand.

 get in touch